Android-for-Python/Android-for-Python-Users/README.md

 ## KivyMD

-The KivyMD widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.
+The [KivyMD](https://github.com/kivymd/KivyMD) widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.

-**KivyMD has moved, it is now at [https://git.org.ru/KivyMD/kivymd](https://git.org.ru/KivyMD/kivymd).
-The previous location [https://github.com/kivymd/KivyMD](https://github.com/kivymd/KivyMD) is still there but will not be updated.
-The explaination is at [https://github.com/kivymd/KivyMD/blob/master/README.md#warning](https://github.com/kivymd/KivyMD/blob/master/README.md#warning).**

 Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the api may change with KivyMD versions.

-The KivyMD [instructions for Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-use-with-buildozer-https-github-com-kivy-buildozer) are updated for [KivyMD 2.1.1 with Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device).
+The KivyMD [instructions for Buildozer](https://github.com/kivymd/KivyMD#how-to-use-with-buildozer) are updated for [a known KivyMD issue on some Android devices](https://github.com/kivymd/KivyMD#how-to-fix-a-shader-bug-on-an-android-device).

 ## Kivy Lifecycle